xdmushui/partner-center-sdk/develop/dotnet-release-notes.md

 [Microsoft Partner Center .NET SDK](https://www.nuget.org/packages/Microsoft.Store.PartnerCenter/1.16.1) v1.16.1 is now general availability.
 Updated [GitHub samples](https://github.com/Microsoft/Partner-Center-DotNet-Samples) are also available.
 The following changes are included in this version:

 We have migrated the existing Microsoft Partner Center SDK from .NET Framework to .NET Standard 2.0 platform.
-This will make the SDK compatible with existing applications using .
-NET Framework 4.6.1 and above.
+This will make the SDK compatible with existing applications using .NET Framework 4.6.1 and above.
 The SDK will support .NET Core 2.0 and above.
 Check [.NET implementation support](/dotnet/standard/net-standard) before porting it to existing applications.